nathaniel-heatwole/Terrorism_risk_management/README.md

 • New models: loss ratio-based vulnerability model, constant elasticity model, copula-like model, and models adapted from earthquake and nuclear hazards

-• Includes both discrete models (based on a small number of discrete building damage levels) and continuous forms (using a continuous spectrum of hazard exposure)
+• Encompasses both discrete models (based on a small number of discrete building damage levels) and continuous forms (using a continuous spectrum of hazard exposure)

 • Critically examines processes used to generate each model and its underlying assumptions, maximizes comparability of the model outputs, and ensures iso-variation across models (homoscedasticity)